 Visit Kazimierz, the Jewish neighborhood

-For the next step, you can take a taxi, costing around 10 – 15 zloty, or ride the public tram to Kazimierz.
+For the next step, you can take a taxi, which should be quite affordable, or ride the public tram to Kazimierz.
 If you’re feeling more adventurous and still hungry, try out one of the many street vendors strolling around.
 But take some time to walk the streets here.
-This is a fascinating neighborhood to walk around in and take in the street art, Jewish synagogues and simply quirky culture and cafés that abound.
+This is a fascinating neighborhood to walk around in and take in the street art, Jewish synagogues, and simply quirky culture and cafés that abound.
 Take this time to scope out your dinner spot and get your eyes on the local happenings of the evening.

 Spend an evening in Kazimierz